Quantized thermal and spin transports of dirty planar topological superconductors: Introduction

 A one-to-one correspondence between the bulk topological invariant and quantized transport quantity is fascinating especially in two spatial dimensions, where they can be directly measured experimentally in multi-terminal Hall bar arrangements.
-In $d=2$, five topological AZ symmetry classes are A and AII, corresponding to quantum Hall and quantum spin Hall insulators, respectively, and class D, C and DIII, each of which represents a superconductor.
+In $d=2$, five topological AZ symmetry classes are A and AII, corresponding to quantum Hall and quantum spin Hall insulators, respectively, and classes D, C and DIII, each of which represents a superconductor.
 Their symmetry properties are summarized in Table~\ref{table:symmetryclassification}.
 Here we exclusively focus on two-dimensional topological superconductors.
-The prominent examples are (a) TRS breaking $p+ip$ pairing among spinless or equal-spin fermions (class D), (b) TRS breaking spin-singlet $d+id$ pairing (class C), and (c) TRS preserving triplet $p \pm ip$ pairing (class DIII).
+The prominent examples are the (a) TRS breaking $p+ip$ pairing among spinless or equal-spin fermions (class D), (b) TRS breaking spin-singlet $d+id$ pairing (class C), and (c) TRS preserving triplet $p \pm ip$ pairing (class DIII).

-Violation of the charge conservation in a superconducting ground state forbids any meaningful measurement of charge transport quantities.
-We, therefore, have to solely rely on thermal transport (always well defined due to the energy conservation) and in some cases spin transport (when the spin rotational symmetry is maintained).
-Although, the (half-)quantized thermal and spin transport quantities in some of the aforementioned topological paired states are well-appreciated in the literature from the field-theoretic approach and the Kubo formalism~\cite{Read2000, senthilmarston1999}, here we compute these quantities in finite size mesoscopic six-terminal Hall bar arrangements from scattering matrix formalism using Kwant~\cite{Groth2014}.
+Violation of the charge conservation in a superconducting ground state forbids any meaningful measurement of charge transport quantities therein.
+Therefore, we have to solely rely on the thermal transport (always well defined due to the energy conservation) and in some cases on the spin transport (when the spin rotational symmetry is maintained).
+Although, the (half-)quantized thermal and spin transport quantities in some of the aforementioned topological paired states are well-appreciated in the literature from the field-theoretic approach and the Kubo formalism~\cite{Read2000, SCZhang2011PRB, Fujimoto2013, senthilmarston1999}, here we compute these quantities in finite size mesoscopic six-terminal Hall bar arrangements from the scattering matrix formalism using the software package Kwant~\cite{Groth2014}, starting from their square lattice-based tight-binding descriptions.
 Our key findings are summarized below.